Amish Friendship Bread

 Pour contents of bag in large bowl, add 1 1/2 cup each of flour, sugar and milk.
 Measure out 1 cup into 3 ziploc bags like you did the first time you made the starter; the cycle keeps repeating.

-With remaining batter follow instructions above for making bread.
-ENJOY!
+With remaining batter follow instructions above for making my amish friendship bread recipe.

 Two slices of amish bread on a white plate with a loaf of bread sliced in the back.